buttsj/pbi-globalization/README.md

     * Globe no longer auto-rotates
     * Globe can be rotated with mouse click and drag
     * Data is now scaled down by the median of the data set (easier to see all data bars on globe)
+* v1.2
+    * New required data bucket for a name of the Lat/Long location
+    * Tooltips now appear on the Top 10 values (displaying Name + Value)

-* Future features:
+* Possible future features:
     * Allow click filtering on data bars
-    * Show tooltips on data bars
+    * Let user choose how many tooltips to show on screen